timescale/docs/timescaledb/how-to-guides/distributed-hypertables/foreign-keys.md

+---
+title: Create foreign keys in a distributed hypertable
+excerpt: Add foreign keys to the nodes of a distributed hypertable
+keywords: [distributed hypertable, foreign keys]
+tags: [constraints]
+---

 # Create foreign keys in a distributed hypertable
 Tables and values referenced by a distributed hypertable must be present on the access node and all data nodes.
 To create a foreign key from a distributed